IBM/maximo-envizi-appconnect-flows/README.md

 `totalPages`: Total number of pages to be fetched from Maximo OSLC API that match the query.
 This is calculated using the `totalCount` from "Set variable 2" and `pagesize` from "Set variable".

 #### For each: page
-- Summary: Fetches data from Maximo OSLC API page by page and writes CSV file to the SFTP server.
+- Summary: Fetches data from Maximo OSLC API page by page and writes CSV file to the S3 bucket.
 - Input: An array of numbers from 1 to `totalPages` from "Set variable 3"
-- Output: `fileWritten` - Array of string containing names of files written to the SFTP server.
+- Output: `fileWritten` - Array of string containing names of files written to the S3 bucket.

 #### HTTP Invoke method 2
 Does an HTTP GET call to Maximo OSLC API to fetch the data that matches `queryparams` from "Set variable" for the current page from "For each: page"